FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-08.md

 the counter-factual full-length trial is expected to lose at least as many frames.

-In practice, bad short trials are rarely turning into good full-length trials.
+In practice, short high-loss trials are rarely turning into full-length low-loss trials.

-In extreme cases, there are no good short trials.
+In extreme cases, there are no short low-loss trials.

-In this scenario, we want the load classification to classify the load as an upper bound just based on the abundance of short bad trials.
+In this scenario, we want the load classification to classify the load as an upper bound just based on the abundance of short high-loss trials.

-Effectively, we want the bad short trials to contribute to comparisons with the Goal Duration Sum, so the load can be classified sooner.
+Effectively, we want the short high-loss trials to contribute to comparisons with the Goal Duration Sum, so the load can be classified sooner.